 swim2swim follow the Swim England award scheme

 The national governing body for swimming, Swim England, has produced a national syllabus for Aquatics, which develops a wide range of skills and will result in a competent, confident and safe swimmer.
+We will take the swimmers to Level 7 within the Swim School.

 Adult & Child 4 months to 2 years